 A typical registration format is 191-D-12345, where 191 refers to the year then section of the year (1st half or 2nd half), D refers to the County of first registration (i.e. where the first owner had their address, Dublin in this example), and 12345 refers to the sequential position of registration that year.

-The closest you can get to a personalised plate is to pay in advance for a so-called ‘cherished number’.
+The closest you can get to a custom number plates is to pay in advance for a so-called ‘cherished number’.
 You must then wait for the number of cars registered to meet that number.
-Typically you might see 191-D-525 on a BMW 525, or 191-D-911 on a Porsche 911, or a 999 registation on an Emergency type vehicle (just examples!).
+Typically you might see 191-D-525 on a BMW 525, or 191-D-911 on a Porsche 911, or a 999 registration on an Emergency type vehicle (just examples!).

 A registration remains fixed on the one vehicle until it is de-registered (exported, destroyed, etc.), and cannot be transferred to another vehicle.

 The current regulations are set out in the amended Vehicle Registration and Taxation Regulations of 1999.
 These rules, as amended in 2012, prescribe the format, dimensions and technical specifications of the registration plates you see on vehicles.